 Qualification Requirements for State Licensure or State Certification:

-- Academic: Bachelor's or higher degree from a regionally accredited institution in human nutrition, foods and nutrition, dietetics, food systems management, nutrition education, nutrition, nutrition science, clinical nutrition, applied clinical nutrition, nutrition counseling, nutrition and functional medicine, nutrition and integrative health, or an equivalent major course of study as recommended by the Board.
+- Academic: Bachelor's or higher degree from a regionally accredited institution with a major course of study in human nutrition, foods and nutrition, dietetics, food systems management, nutrition education, nutrition, nutrition science, clinical nutrition, applied clinical nutrition, nutrition counseling, nutrition and functional medicine, nutritional biochemistry, nutrition and integrative health, or an equivalent major course of study as recommended by the Board.

 Disclaimer: This is a preliminary interpretation of language of state statutes and regulations, and cannot substitute for legal counsel.